BrunoBoehm/code-notes/ObjectOrientedRuby.md

 We send the fido instance a message object_id by separating the receiving object, fido and the message, object_id by a dot (.).
 When we send an object a message through `dot notation`, we are evoking the corresponding method on the object.
 We are `calling` the object_id method on fido.

 ### Instance Methods
 We're used to defining methods already with the def keyword.
 If we place this method definition within the body of a class, that method becomes a specific behavior of instances of that class, not a generic procedure we can just call whenever we want.
+It represents an objectfs ability to have logic.

 ```ruby
 class Dog